devidduma/fetch-mobile-manipulator/README.md

 All results from the first benchmark in our experiments are saved in the [first_benchmark](./first_benchmark) folder.
  - [first_benchmark/log](./first_benchmark/log) folder: contains all pretrained agents and logs, which can be plotted with Tensorboard.
  - [first_benchmark/plots](./first_benchmark/plots) folder: graph plots generated with Tensorboard.
- - [first_benchmark/outputs](./first_benchmark/outputs) folder: contains command line outputs from the beginning of training until the end of training for each task.
+ - [first_benchmark/outputs](./first_benchmark/outputs) folder: contains command line outputs from the beginning of training until the end of training for each training task.

 ## Video demonstrations
-For each task, we have generated video demonstrations of our pretrained agents and saved the videos in the [demonstrations](./demonstrations) folder.
+For each task solved by an algorithm, we have generated video demonstrations of our pretrained agents and saved the videos in the [demonstrations](./demonstrations) folder.

 To generate new videos, simply run the script [demonstrations/demonstrations.py](./demonstrations/demonstrations.py).
-This will generate new videos for all tasks in all environments in batch.
+This will generate new videos for all training tasks in all environments in batch.